iLVL-Key/FFXI/addons/Helper/readme.md

   - **Ability Ready Alerts** → Notifies you when an ability is ready to use.
   - **Job Points & Merit Points Capped** → Alerts you when you reach the max.
   - **Party & Alliance Updates** → Get messages when members join or leave.
+  - **Key Item Reminders** → Never forget to pickup a Mystical Canteen, Moglophone, or Shiny Ra'Kaznarian Plate again.
   - **Sublimation Charged** → Tells you when Sublimation is fully charged.
-  - **Vorseal Reminder** → Notifies you when your Vorseal buff is about to expire.
+  - **Vorseal Wearing** → Notifies you when your Vorseal buff is about to expire.
   - **Mireu Pop Alerts** → Notifies you when the NM Mireu is mentioned.
+  - **Mog Locker Expiring** → Don't let your Mog Locker lease expire.
 - <ins>**Enhanced Party Awareness**</ins>
   - **Low MP Warnings** → Alerts you if a party member needs Refresh.
   - **Party & Alliance Updates** → Get messages when members join or leave.